Menu

 Manila

 Manila promises to be an all-out assault on the senses.
 This city is a living, breathing organism that never sleeps.
-With Mika by my side, we'll dive in, exploring everything from the historic walls of Intramuros to the modern hustle of Bonifacio Global City.
-We plan to taste our way through the local culinary scene, from street food vendors to hidden gem restaurants, ensuring we experience the full spectrum of what Manila has to offer.
+I’ll dive in, exploring everything from the historic walls of Intramuros to the modern hustle of Bonifacio Global City.
+And I’ll plan to taste my way through the local culinary scene, from street food vendors to hidden gem restaurants, ensuring I experience the full spectrum of what Manila has to offer.

 I'm also looking forward to simply wandering, letting the city's energy guide me, and finding those unexpected connections that often become cherished memories.